 It is also interesting that the Apostle Paul converted to Christianity after Jesus died.
 Therefore the Apostle Paul was not a student, disciple, or follower of Jesus while Jesus was alive.
 What the Apostle Paul did was similar to a Jehovah's Witness becoming a Catholic and then leading the Catholic church without receiving any formal education in the Catholic religion.
 It would be impossible for such a person to embrace all the teachings of the Catholic Church (or even know all the teachings) and discard every single doctrine taught by Jehovah's Witnesses.

 1. Matthew 24:45-51.
 Regarding judgment of our brothers and sisters, Jesus did speak about an unfaithful slave who 'beats' fellow servants of the master.
-Consider what the Watchtower says about Apostate Jehovah's Witnesses.
+Consider what the organization says about Apostate Jehovah's Witnesses.
 Also see the Parable of the Faithful/Unfaithful Slave

 2. Get The Facts About The Apostle Paul.
 Is the Apostle Paul God's authority on disfellowshipping?